Coastal Texas I

 (1898 - 1945), Sabine Pass

-Located on Texas Point were three unnamed coastal defense batteries from 1898-1899 (one M1888 8-inch BL gun on modified 15-inch Rodman carriage, two 5-inch guns, and two 7-inch guns) all destroyed or buried; a 1917-1918 two-gun 5-inch gun battery; and a two-gun 155mm battery on Panama mounts from 1942-1944, which replaced a temporary field-positioned 105mm howitzer battery.
-The two Panama mounts and four concrete ammo magazines from WWII still exist.
-The WWII ammo magazines are located at the Sabine Pass Battleground State Park.
+Located on Texas Point were three unnamed coastal defense batteries from 1898-1899 (one M1888 8-inch BL gun on modified 15-inch Rodman carriage, two 5-inch guns, and two 7-inch guns) all destroyed or buried; a 1917-1918 two-gun 5-inch gun battery; and a 1942-1944 two-gun 155mm battery on Panama mounts, which replaced a temporary field-positioned 105mm howitzer battery.
+The two Panama mounts and four concrete ammunition magazines from WWII still exist.
+The magazines are located at the Sabine Pass Battleground State Park.

 (some info provided by Bill Gaines of the CDSG)